djamespeabody/social-identity-lab-website/content/authors/matthew_b/_index.md

 <h3>Recent Work</h3>

-Burt, M., Reynolds, H., Souter, S. S., Kathari, R., Lopez, A., Syfers, L., Gaffney, A.M., (2022, February) Who’s got your vote?
+<p style="margin-left: 60px; text-indent: -60px;">Burt, M., Reynolds, H., Souter, S. S., Kathari, R., Lopez, A., Syfers, L., Gaffney, A.M., (2022, February) Who’s got your vote?
 Exploring the use of rhetoric and its impact on uncertain voters.
-Poster session presented at the annual conference of the Society for Personality and Social Psychology, San Francisco, CA.
+Poster session presented at the annual conference of the Society for Personality and Social Psychology, San Francisco, CA.</p>